jrieke/traintool/docs/index.md

 ---

-traintool is a Python library for **applied machine learning**.
-It allows you to train off-the-shelf machine learning models with minimum code: Just give your data and the model name, and traintool takes care of the rest.
-It has **pre-implemented models** for major use cases (built on scikit-learn and pytorch), works with different data formats and integrates automatic **visualizations**, **experiment tracking**, and **deployment**.
+traintool is the easiest Python library for **applied machine learning**.
+It allows you to train off-the-shelf models with minimum code: Just give your data and the model name, and traintool takes care of the rest.
+It combines **pre-implemented models** (built on top of sklearn & pytorch) with powerful **utilities** that get you started in seconds (automatic visualizations, experiment tracking, intelligent data preprocessing, API deployment).

 !!! warning "Alpha Release"